Block (NYSE:SQ) Shares Gap Down on Insider Selling

-Block, Inc. (NYSE:SQ – Get Rating)’s stock price gapped down before the market opened on Wednesday after an insider sold shares in the company.
+Shares of Block, Inc. (NYSE:SQ – Get Rating) gapped down prior to trading on Wednesday after an insider sold shares in the company.
 The stock had previously closed at $68.84, but opened at $67.21.
-Block shares last traded at $67.77, with a volume of 1,469,512 shares changing hands.
+Block shares last traded at $67.77, with a volume of 1,469,512 shares.

-Specifically, CFO Amrita Ahuja sold 4,046 shares of the company’s stock in a transaction dated Monday, April 3rd.
-The shares were sold at an average price of $67.00, for a total transaction of $271,082.00.
-Following the transaction, the chief financial officer now owns 241,460 shares in the company, valued at approximately $16,177,820.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-In other Block news, CFO Amrita Ahuja sold 4,046 shares of the company’s stock in a transaction dated Monday, April 3rd.
-The shares were sold at an average price of $67.00, for a total transaction of $271,082.00.
-Following the transaction, the chief financial officer now directly owns 241,460 shares in the company, valued at approximately $16,177,820.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CAO Ajmere Dale sold 887 shares of the company’s stock in a transaction dated Monday, April 3rd.
+Specifically, CAO Ajmere Dale sold 887 shares of the stock in a transaction that occurred on Monday, April 3rd.
 The shares were sold at an average price of $67.00, for a total transaction of $59,429.00.
+Following the transaction, the chief accounting officer now directly owns 46,005 shares in the company, valued at $3,082,335.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Block news, insider Alyssa Henry sold 30,769 shares of the stock in a transaction that occurred on Wednesday, January 11th.
+The shares were sold at an average price of $70.66, for a total transaction of $2,174,137.54.
+Following the transaction, the insider now directly owns 418,667 shares in the company, valued at $29,583,010.22.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CAO Ajmere Dale sold 887 shares of the stock in a transaction that occurred on Monday, April 3rd.
+The shares were sold at an average price of $67.00, for a total transaction of $59,429.00.
 Following the transaction, the chief accounting officer now owns 46,005 shares in the company, valued at $3,082,335.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 307,111 shares of company stock valued at $23,074,313.
-11.52% of the stock is owned by insiders.
+Insiders sold a total of 307,111 shares of company stock valued at $23,074,313 over the last 90 days.
+Insiders own 11.52% of the company’s stock.

 Block Stock Up 0.7 %

-Block (NYSE:SQ – Get Rating) last announced its quarterly earnings data on Thursday, February 23rd.
-The technology company reported ($0.23) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.07).
-The firm had revenue of $4.65 billion for the quarter, compared to analysts’ expectations of $4.53 billion.
-Block had a negative net margin of 3.11% and a negative return on equity of 2.28%.
-On average, equities analysts forecast that Block, Inc. will post -0.07 earnings per share for the current year.
+Block (NYSE:SQ – Get Rating) last posted its quarterly earnings results on Thursday, February 23rd.
+The technology company reported ($0.23) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.16) by ($0.07).
+The company had revenue of $4.65 billion during the quarter, compared to analysts’ expectations of $4.53 billion.
+Block had a negative return on equity of 2.28% and a negative net margin of 3.11%.
+Sell-side analysts anticipate that Block, Inc. will post -0.07 EPS for the current year.

 About Block